aott33/boss-machine/README.md

 In **server.js**, you will see some boilerplate code, but the server is missing key functionality to allow it to run.
 You must:

-- [ ] Set up body-parsing middleware with the `body-parser` packagae.
+- [X] Set up body-parsing middleware with the `body-parser` package.
-- [ ] Set up CORS middleware with the `cors` package.
+- [X] Set up CORS middleware with the `cors` package.
 You can use the default settings.
-- [ ] Mount the existing `apiRouter` at `/api`.
+- [X] Mount the existing `apiRouter` at `/api`.
 This router will serve as the starting point for all your API routes.
-- [ ] Start the server listening on the provided `PORT`.
+- [X] Start the server listening on the provided `PORT`.
 Make sure to use the `PORT` constant and not a hard-coded number, as this is required for tests to run.

 Take note of the comments in **server.js**, as your code needs to fit into specific places around the existing boilerplate.

 ### API Routes

-- [ ] Your routes should live inside the **server** folder.
+- Your routes should live inside the **server** folder.
 The file and router structure is up to you, the testing suite will only test whether your API endpoints work as intended, not how you nest your code!
-- [ ] Your 'database' exists in **server/db.js**.
+- Your 'database' exists in **server/db.js**.
 The beginning database will be seeded every time the server is restarted.
 There is more information on working with the database and the helper functions it exports below.

 #### Routes Required

 - [ ] `/api/minions`
-  - [ ] GET /api/minions to get an array of all minions.
+  - [X] GET /api/minions to get an array of all minions.
   - [ ] POST /api/minions to create a new minion and save it to the database.
   - [ ] GET /api/minions/:minionId to get a single minion by id.
   - [ ] PUT /api/minions/:minionId to update a single minion by id.